riedyw/PoshFunctions/Docs/Markdown/New-InputBoxSecureString.md

 ```

 VERBOSE: Starting [New-InputBoxSecureString]
-VERBOSE: Title [New SecureString]
-VERBOSE: Description [Please enter the plain text you wish to be converted to a securestring]
+VERBOSE: Title [New SecureString], Description [Please enter the plain text you wish to be converted to a securestring]
-VERBOSE: EntryBoxLabel [Please enter the value]
-VERBOSE: ValidateBoxLabel [Please re-enter the value]
+VERBOSE: EntryBoxLabel [Please enter the value], ValidateBoxLabel [Please re-enter the value]
 VERBOSE: DisableValidation [False], DisableInputMask [False]
-System.Security.SecureString
+VERBOSE: OutputAsPlainText [False], Force [False]
 VERBOSE: Ending [New-InputBoxSecureString]

 Will display a form with 2 text entry fields that are masked with '*', and will verify the values match before converting to a securestring